intel/llvm/sycl/doc/design/SYCLNativeCPU.md

 # Vectorization

-With the integration of the OneAPI Construction Kit, the SYCL Native CPU target gained support for Whole Function Vectorization.\\
+With the integration of the OneAPI Construction Kit, the SYCL Native CPU target also gained support for Whole Function Vectorization.\\
 Whole Function Vectorization is enabled by default, and can be controlled through these compiler options:
 * `-mllvm -sycl-native-cpu-no-vecz`: disable Whole Function Vectorization.
 * `-mllvm -sycl-native-cpu-vecz-width`: sets the vector width to the specified value, defaults to 8.